edgexfoundry/edgex-go/docs/getting-started/Ch-GettingStartedSDK-Go.rst

 Install dependencies
 ====================

-Creating a Device Service requires a ittle programming in Go.
+Creating a Device Service requires a little programming in Go.
 Go Lang (version 1.11 or better) must be installed on your system to complete this lab.
 Follow the instructions in the link below to install Go if it is not already installed on your platform:

     https://golang.org/doc/install